monatopotato/CHAMMI-75/README.md

 <sup>6</sup>Department of Biological Engineering, Massachusetts Institute of Technology
 <sup>7</sup>Spatial Technology Platform, Broad Institute of Harvard and MIT

+## Preprint Out!

+Here is link for the preprint: [Link]

 ## Accessing the dataset

-Please go to AWS and download the dataset from an S3 bucket
+Please go to AWS and download the dataset from an S3 bucket:

+Details, and steps

-# Metadata Schema
+## Metadata Schema

 The metadata comes in six major groups: **experiment**, **biology**, **imaging**, **microscopy**, **geometry**, and **storage** information.
 Each record in the metadata file points to a single channel file.
 The metadata is designed to facilitate grouping of channel files according to the categories described before.
 For each category, we have several metadata columns described below.